eXaction/007-TheBond/README.md

 Disclaimer : - DeadShot0x7 will not responsible if you misuse the script .

-You can download these script on various platform
+You can download the script on various platform

  Linux  :